team-queue/ApprentiDash2.0/README.md

 Clock-in/out/and in-between.
 Using a single button press, users can record their working hours throughout the day.

-This app also allows users to view a summary of their hours, edit dates/times, and export them to a csv.
+This app also allows users to view a summary of their hours, edit dates/times, and export them to a csv file.

 ![Clock Out Page Screenshot](./supplementalReadmes/screenshots/ClockOutPage.png)